gurhub/surmagic/README.md

 # Surmagic

-🚀 The better way to deal with Binary Frameworks on iOS, Mac Catalyst, tvOS, macOS, and watchOS.
-Create XCFrameworks with ease.
+🚀 The better way to deal with Binary Frameworks for iOS, Mac Catalyst, tvOS, macOS, and watchOS.
+Create XCFrameworks with ease for multiple platforms at one shot!
 Stop wasting your time with the Universal/Fat Framework Approach.
 You don't need to update your shell script periodically anymore.

 ![](https://github.com/gurhub/surmagic/blob/master/assets/surmagic-how-to-use.gif)